landv/gambas/README.md

 ### Example TestContainer

-You should create a class with a name starting with "_GuTest", for example "_GuTestHelloWorld", it contains one or more public testmethod(s).
+You should create a class with a name starting with "_Test", for example "_TestHelloWorld", it contains one or more public testmethod(s).
 It has to inherit from ATestContainer and it has to be exported to ensure the unittest will recognize it.
 It is the so called TestContainer:

 ----
     ' Gambas class file
-    ''' TestContainer _GuTestHelloWorld
+    ''' TestContainer _TestHelloWorld

     Export
     Inherits ATestContainer